simh/simtools/README.md

         Generate a hex PROM file image suitable for programming into an M9312 console/diagnostic prom (1024x4 geometry).

+    --ascii
+        Generate a a sequence of 'L addr' / 'D data' commands for downloading a program via a terminal emulator thru the M9312 user command interface.
+Suitable only for really small test programs.

     --binary
         Generate binary format load records of the program image (paper tape format) for loading into SIMH or compatible simulators.
 These files can also be copied onto XXDP filesystems to generate runnable program images (used to write custom diaqnostics).

-    --ascii
-        Generate a a sequence of 'L addr' / 'D data' commands for downloading a program via a terminal emulator thru the M9312 user command interface.
-Suitable only for really small test programs.

-        Exactly ONE of --boot, --console, --binary, or --ascii must be specified.
+        Binary format is the default if no other option is specified.
+If more than one option is specified the last one takes effect.

+    --rt11
+        Read input object files in RT-11 format.

+    --rsx11
+        Read input object files in RSX-11 format.

+        RSX-11 object file format is the default if no other option is specified.
+If more than one option is specified the last one takes effect.

     --bytes=N
         For hex format output files, output N bytes per line (default 16).